How do students register for Intergroup Dialogue courses – SOC 230 WGS 230 CFE 230 & CRS 230?

 Intergroup Dialogue is a 3‐credit, letter‐graded course.
 The final course grade is based on attendance and participation/engagement with dialogue principles and practices, reflective writing (journal) assignments and weekly readings, a group action project, and a final paper.

 What kind of specific skills will I learn through being in an Intergroup Dialogue course?

 Intergroup Dialogue is a research-based practice developed in higher education.
 Studies have demonstrated that dialogue students complete the course with enhanced communication skills including perspective taking and critical listening; a more complex awareness of inequality in society; a stronger understanding of self, social identities and intersectionality; collaboration across difference, and public engagement and other forms of action.

-Why is the dialogue topic I’m interested in not listed as a choice on the placement form for the Fall 2020 semester?
+Why is the dialogue topic I’m interested in not listed as a choice on the placement form for the Spring 2021 semester?